hsujeremy/youtube-party/README.md

 # YouTube Party: A Synchronized Streaming Platform

-YouTube full-stack web app that lets any number of users stream YouTube videos in sync using the Socket.IO library and the YouTube iFrame API.
+YouTube Party is a full-stack web application that lets any number of users stream YouTube videos in sync using the Socket.IO library and the YouTube iFrame API.

-The client is written in React and server is written in Node.js.
+YouTube Party is no longer in active development and is currently in maintence mode.

 ## Architecture Overview